If you or a loved one suffering from depression or other mood or mental disorder are being denied benefits, call our law firm for prompt legal help.

-As attorney advocates for the disabled, we represent depression disability claimants across the United States.
 As with physical injuries, not everyone with depression qualifies for disability benefits.
 Yet severe depression can significantly interfere with a person’s daily activities and ability to work.
 In fact, depression is among the leading causes of disability worldwide.

 If your claim for depression disability benefits has been denied, there is hope.